English cricket team in India in 2005–06: 3rd Test

 England lost two wickets early in their second innings to close day 3 on 31/2.
-It was clear that the pitch was deteriorating fast, making Dravid’s initial decision to field first even more unusual.
+It was clear that the pitch was deteriorating fast, making Dravid's initial decision to field first even more unusual.

-Day 4 proved to be a day of traditional style Test cricket, with immensely slow scoring rates achieved throughout.
+Day 4 proved to be a day of traditional style Test cricket, with slow scoring rates achieved throughout.
 Barely 2 runs per over were managed, and England lost regular wickets as most batsmen struggled to adapt to the conditions.
-Andrew Flintoff scored a very patient 50, and Paul Collingwood and Owais Shah scored 32 and 38 respectively, which would prove to be important contributions.
+Andrew Flintoff scored 50, and Paul Collingwood and Owais Shah scored 32 and 38 respectively, which would prove to be important contributions.

 Andrew Flintoff had stressed to his batsmen before the match the importance of going on and making a big innings once a half century had been reached.
-It was to some amusement that he scored exactly 50 in both innings of this match.
+He scored exactly 50 in both innings of this match.

 England were bowled out for 191 late in the day, and some commentators believed the opportunity for them to force a win had perhaps been lost.
 For the Indian bowlers, the spinners were the main performers, with Kumble and Harbhajan taking 6 wickets between them.
 India started their second innings needing 313 to win, a large target given the conditions of the pitch.

 The final day started off with India on 18/1 (having lost Irfan Pathan late in the previous day) and the first session was seen out relatively safely, with only 2 wickets falling, one of those being that of the nightwatchman Kumble.
-Scoring was very slow, and Dravid had faced over 50 deliveries for 9 runs by the lunch interval.
+Scoring was slow, and Dravid had faced over 50 deliveries for 9 runs by the lunch interval.
 Tendulkar had scored more freely, but overall the score at lunch was 75/3.

 The next session was nothing short of remarkable, as the Indian batting order collapsed in a dramatic fashion.
 Dravid edged a ball from Flintoff to the wicketkeeper off the third delivery after the lunch break, and Tendulkar was caught at short leg off the bowling of Shaun Udal next over.
-The Indian batsmen struggled immensely with Udal’s bowling, who obtained significant help from the pitch, and he would go on to take 4 wickets in the second innings at a cost of just 14 runs.
+The Indian batsmen struggled with Udal's bowling, who obtained significant help from the pitch, and he would go on to take 4 wickets in the second innings at a cost of just 14 runs.